isabella232/experience-manager-headless-adaptive-forms.en/help/create-and-publish-a-headless-form.md

     ![Sample Headless Form](assets/sample-headless-adaptive-form.png)

     Voila!
-Your are all setup to start developing a custom Headless adaptive form.
+You are all setup to start developing a custom Headless adaptive form.

     <!--  As you know, in a headless form the form data and logic are separate from the presentation layer and can be used by any client that can make HTTP requests, such as a mobile app, a static site, or a different web application.
 The form is often managed and stored on a server, which serves as the backend for the form.
 The client sends requests to the server to retrieve the form, submit data, and receive updated form data.
 This allows for greater flexibility and integration with different technologies.
 You can store and retrive a Headless adaptive form on an AEM Server  -->